Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 #### Q79.
 How does dynamic typing complicate troubleshooting?

-- [ ] It can be difficult to identify variables that are incorrectly types
+- [x] It can be difficult to identify variables that are incorrectly typed
 - [ ] The dynamic variables can assume only limited values
 - [ ] Storage is fixed for dynamic variables
 - [ ] Static variables are more flexible than dynamic variables